suleymanarslan/notebook/quotes/english.md

   * [Mahatma Gandi](#mahatma-gandhi)
   * [Omar Khayyám](#omar-khayyám)
   * [Goethe](#goethe)

+> We can say either that we make progress little by little, or that we do not even expect to make progress.
+― Shunryu Suzuki

+> Until you make the unconscious conscious, it will direct your life and you will call it fate.
+―  C.G.
+Jung

 > We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.
 ― Aristotle